in situ: is a ground-breaking theatre ensemble based in Cambridge. We perform site-specific and environmental work in non-theatre spaces.

 in situ: Theatre History

-in situ: was formed in April 2000 to produce high-quality theatrical performances emphasising the use of the space and environment (usually concentrating on non-theatre spaces), extended vocality and technology.
+in situ: formed in April 2000 to produce high-quality theatrical work using space, environment, extended vocality and technology.

 in situ: teaches a range of acting skills.
 There are a range of options for creative people who want to get involved, from one- or two-day courses covering beginner’s acting skills to advanced residential workshops on specific techniques.